veelcheck/jamming-music-app-react/README.md

 The code showcases a solid understanding of React, asynchronous operations using **`async/await`**, and state management with React hooks.
 The implementation of a Spotify integration demonstrates intermediate-level skills.

 ## Acknowledgments
-- Codecademy for the initial iproject structure and a sneak peek at a solution file, which greatly supported my mental health while figuring out the logic for a refresh token.
+- Codecademy for the initial project structure and a sneak peek at a solution file, which saved my mental health while figuring out the logic for a refresh token.
 - The developer community on forums and YouTube for valuable insights and solutions.

 ![screenshot-full-screen](src/img/View1.jpg)